Atari SA: New leadership and refocus on retro gaming (2020–2026)

 On 2 April 2024, Atari re-purchased the publishing rights to RollerCoaster Tycoon 3 from Frontier Developments as part of RollerCoaster Tycoons 25th anniversary, giving Atari full publishing control of the series once more.
 Later that month, Atari relaunched the Infogrames brand as a second publishing label to publish titles outside the main Atari brands, along with the acquisition of Totally Reliable Delivery Service from tinyBuild, to be published under the new label.
 Atari also took a 7.9% ownership stake in tinyBuild around the same time.
 On 23 May, Atari announced the acquisition of the Intellivision brand name and its game library from Intellivision Entertainment.
 This respective company and the Amico console were not included in the sale, and would be renamed.
 The company would secure a licensing deal with Atari to continue to release updated versions of the Intellivision catalog on the system.
 On 26 June 2024, Infogrames acquired the Surgeon Simulator IP from tinyBuild.
 On 1 November 2024, Atari acquired Transport Tycoon from Chris Sawyer and was followed with Infogrames acquiring the publishing rights to Bread & Fred from Apogee Entertainment.

-Atari planned an investment into the Thunderful Group in July 2025, which would give Atari around 82% of the controlling shares in the company.
+Atari planned a investment into the Thunderful Group in July 2025, which would give Atari around 82% of the controlling shares in the company.
 As part of this acquisition, Atari plans to restructure Thunderful and its five studios.
 The $5.3 million deal was closed at the end of the following month.
 Also in August, Atari and Ubisoft agreed to transfer the IP of five Ubisoft titles, Cold Fear, I Am Alive, Child of Eden, Grow Home and Grow Up to Atari.

+In February 2026, Atari agreed to purchase an additional controlling share in the Thunderful Group, owning 90.2% of the company.

+Relocation to Luxembourg (2026-present)

+At the end of February 2026, the company's shareholders agreed to relocate the company from France to Luxembourg.
+The deal was completed on 7 July, with Atari SA becoming a public limited company incorporated in Luxembourg, but remains listed on Euronext Growth Paris.

+Before the move, Atari acquired Implicit Conversions, a developer specializing in remastering older titles for modern platforms, in April The same month, the company acquired the rights to the first five games in the Wizardry series and the underlying intellectual property, with plans to republish the games, develop remasters, and create new titles in the series. and later acquired Australian mobile game developer Hipster Whale at the beginning of June.